chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 ```

 The `name` field is for human consumption.
 When you want to refer to the policy in commands, you will need to know the policy's ID.
-So let us give this policy the ID value: `team-managers-devops`.
+Let us give this policy the ID value: `team-managers-devops`.

 ```json
   "id": "team-managers-devops",